bkhor/dota-predictor/README.md

 Strong correlation between hero winrate and model weight.
 The model essentially learned winrate from draft data.

+Updates:

+*August 30th - Next Steps*: Before diving into a deep learning model, I would like to try out a couple of other optimizations/improvements for the current logistic regression model in the form of L1 regularization and feature-crosses.
+Feature crosses are learned automatically in DL, via hidden layers, so this is a bit of practice before the next step.

 *Next Steps*:
 Since the model has reached its ceiling with logistic regression - the next step is a deep learning model with hero embeddings and patch-aware features.

-Updates:

 *August 25-27*: After collecting 100k matches, match augmentation, Adam optimization, appending hero feature vector with winrates - the logistic regression seems to have hit its ceiling of 0.5606 accuracy.
 The loss is almost exactly $ln(2)$ - 0.6801 - which shows that in public Dota matches - pick rarely matters, and it's more about individual skill, than anything.